This article includes a full listing of GED® prep class locations and testing centers in the Berkeley area.

 The computer-based GED exam contains for separate modules (subtests) in Science, Literacy, Math, and Social Studies.

 California also welcomed the HiSET and TASC exams that are offered both on-computer and on-paper.

 The HiSET and TASC include separate writing and reading tests, so five in total.

-The GED modules need to be completed in maximally two years.
-This does not count for the HiSET and TASC!
+The GED modules may be completed individually and this also counts for the HiSET and TASC.

 Please check with a testing facility near you because not all testing facilities offer all three options.